barryclark/jekyll-now/about.md

 Mostly posts and tutorials about web development and design.
 The main purpose is to make a reference for myself in the future because I have short-term memory loss.

+## My style
+No bullshit.
+No lengthy shit.
+If something can be explained in one line, explain it in one line.

 # Contact me